pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 {{% /choosable %}}

-This code will write simple `.txt` file to our bucket.
+This code will write a simple `.txt` file to our bucket.

 Now, we can add the [Lambda function resource definition](https://www.pulumi.com/registry/packages/aws/api-docs/lambda/function/) and its corresponding [IAM role](https://www.pulumi.com/registry/packages/aws/api-docs/iam/role/) to our project file.